Protocol Overview

 A global schemas network called Lexicon is used to unify the names and behaviors of the calls across the servers.
 Servers implement "lexicons" to support featuresets, including the core com.atproto.* lexicons for syncing user repositories and the app.bsky.* lexicons to provide basic social behaviors.

-While the Web exchanges documents, the AT Protocol exchanges schematic and semantic information, enabling the software from different orgs to understand each others' data.
+While the Web exchanges documents, the AT Protocol exchanges schematic and semantic information, enabling the software from different organizations to understand each others' data.
 This gives atproto clients freedom to produce user interfaces independently of the servers, and removes the need to exchange rendering code (HTML/JS/CSS) while browsing content.

-Achieving scale
+Achieving Scale

-Personal data servers are your home in the cloud.
+Personal Data Servers are your home in the cloud.
 They host your data, distribute it, manage your identity, and orchestrate requests to other services to give you your views.

-Relays handle all of your events, like retrieving large-scale metrics (likes, reposts, followers), content discovery (algorithms), and user search.
+App Views provide aggregated application data for the entire network.
+They support large-scale metrics (likes, reposts, followers), content discovery (algorithms), and user search.

 Algorithmic choice